seeingsequence

 The Seeing Sequence Meets the Conundrum of Getting Boring Things Done

-Updated April 10-14, 2024, January 27, 2025
+Updated April 10-14, 2024, January 27, 2025, October 2025

 The Problem

 I have to clean.
 It’s the last thing I want to do.
 Have to, want to.
 Enemies.
 The opposite ends of my conundrum.
-A conundrum is a decision made difficult by opposite and equal choices, a dilemma.
+A conundrum is: a decision made difficult by opposite and equal choices; a dilemma.

 Back story: I’m in the middle of a want-to activity, and the pleasure of momentum it creates.
-Then I remember I have to do the clean.
+Then I remember I have to clean.
 Momentum lost.
 Ouch!
-I immediately check to see if I felt like doing the clean.
+I immediately check to see if I feel like doing the clean.
 Nope.
 Okay, I begin to search for something that creates that want-to/feel-like urge I just lost.
 This immediately makes me uptight; because I’m now being pulled back and forth in my head, between two opposing fears.
 On one side, fear of losing a want-to, say, any pleasure, by doing a have-to, clean.
-On the other side, fear of losing a have-to, clean, by doing a want-to, eat.
-I’m trying to have it both ways: feeling like doing something that can’t create feeling like it.
+On the other side, fear of losing a have-to, clean, by doing a want-to, say, eat.
+I’m trying to have it both ways: feeling like doing something that can’t create feeling like doing something.
 The pull from each side creates wicked tension.
 I need to stop it.
 I need to get relief.

 Continue reading